Keep up to date with our blog entries on:

 Sunday, 23rd September 2012 at 4:42pm

 In the 2012 Social Journalism Study they asked journalists how they use social media, and how it impacts their work.
-A summary of the very interesting results can be seen in the infographic below or you can download the full study by clicking here.
+A summary of the very interesting results can be seen in the infographic below

 It's a must for all PR professionals and marketers.